-Shares of Common Stock offered by the Selling Stockholders

-Up to 13,474,683 shares of our Common Stock, consisting of:

-- 13,000,000 Penny Warrant Shares; and - 474,683 HB Shares.

-Shares of Common Stock outstanding before this Offering(1)

-154,185,089 shares of Common Stock (as of September 30, 2023).

-Shares of Common Stock outstanding after the Offering and giving effect to the issuance of 13,000,000 shares of Common Stock

-Shares of Common Stock outstanding after the Offering 167,185,089 shares (based on total shares outstanding as of September 30, 2023).

-Terms of the Offering

-The Selling Stockholders will determine when and how they will dispose of any shares of Common Stock registered under this prospectus for resale.

-Use of Proceeds

-We will not receive any proceeds from the sale of shares of Common Stock by the Selling Stockholders.
+Shares of Common Stock offered by the Selling Stockholders Up to 13,474,683 shares of our Common Stock, consisting of: • 13,000,000 Penny Warrant Shares; and • 474,683 HB Shares.
+Shares of Common Stock outstanding before this Offering (1) 154,185,089 shares of Common Stock (as of September 30, 2023).
+Shares of Common Stock outstanding after the Offering and giving effect to the issuance of 13,000,000 shares of Common Stock 167,185,089 shares (based on total shares outstanding as of September 30, 2023). f Terms of the Offering The Selling Stockholders will determine when and how they will dispose of any shares of Common Stock registered under this prospectus for resale.
+Use of Proceeds We will not receive any proceeds from the sale of shares of Common Stock by the Selling Stockholders.
 However, to the extent the Penny Warrants are exercised for cash, if at all, we will receive the exercise price of the Penny Warrants in an amount of up to an aggregate of \$130,000, assuming the exercise in full of all of the Penny Warrants.
 Each Penny Warrant entitles the holder thereof to purchase one share of Common Stock at a price of \$0.01 per share.
 We expect to use the net proceeds from the exercise of the Penny Warrants for cash for working capital and general corporate purposes, which may include capital expenditures, commercialization expenditures, research and development expenditures, regulatory affairs expenditures, clinical trial expenditures, acquisitions of new technologies and investments, business combinations and the repayment, refinancing, redemption or repurchase of indebtedness or capital stock.
 See "Use of Proceeds" elsewhere in this prospectus.

-Market for our Common Stock

-Our Common Stock is listed on the Nasdaq Capital Market under the symbol "SCLX".
+Market for our Common Stock Our Common Stock is listed on the Nasdaq Capital Market under the symbol "SCLX".
+Risk factors See " Risk Factors " beginning on page 17 and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in the securities being offered by this prospectus.